-Chase is offering a $200 bonus for new Chase checking customers that open a Chase Total Checking® account!
-Learn more about this Chase bank bonus and how to take advantage of the offer!
+Chase is offering a $300 bonus for new Chase checking customers that open a Chase Total Checking® account with qualifying activities!
+Learn more about this Chase bank bonus and how to take advantage of the offer.

 This post may contain affiliate links, meaning I get a commission at no cost to you if you decide to make a purchase through my links.
 Visit this page for more information.
 The content on this page is accurate as of the posting date; however, some of the offers mentioned may have expired.

-The Chase Total Checking account is the most popular checking account in Chase’s lineup and now you can get a $200 bonus when you sign up for one!
+Earn a $300 bonus when you open Chase Total Checking account with qualifying activities.
+The Chase Total Checking account is the most popular checking account in Chase’s lineup and now you can earn a bonus for getting one.

-- Enter your email address to have an offer coupon emailed to you and bring it to a Chase Branch
+Click the ‘View Offer‘ link above to reach Chase’s landing page for this promotion.
+You can apply online directly through the link or enter your email address to have an offer coupon emailed to you and bring it to a Chase Branch.

 - You don’t have an existing Chase checking account or closed one within the last 90 days